SkoolNotes/Taproot/2021BIO201/KBhBIO101CellCycleRegulation.md

 => Drivers tell cells when to divide.
 The processes that move a cell forward through its life are called "drivers".

-* Drivers consists of two parts: a switch + a cyclin
-	* a "switch" turns on a "cyclin" protein
-	* this cyclin protein actually drive cell forward
+Drivers consists of two parts: a switch + a cyclin.
+A "switch" turns on a "cyclin" protein this cyclin protein actually drive cell forward.

 * Checkpoints regulate drivers' actions
 	* Should the cells not meet the requirements of a checkpoint, its driver would be stopped; and/or
 	* It will be called to self-destruct